 The nearly limitless quantity of available data, affordable data storage, and the growth of less expensive and more powerful processing has propelled the growth of machine learning.
 Now many industries are developing more robust models capable of analyzing bigger and more complex data while delivering faster, more accurate results on vast scales.
 ML tools enable organizations to more quickly identify profitable opportunities and potential risks.

 Industries that use machine learning

 Healthcare.
 The proliferation of wearable sensors and devices that monitor everything from pulse rates and steps walked to oxygen and sugar levels and even sleeping patterns have generated a significant volume of data that enables doctors to assess their patients’ health in real-time.
 One new machine learning algorithm detects cancerous tumors on mammograms; another identifies skin cancer; a third can analyze retinal images to diagnose diabetic retinopathy.

 E-commerce and social media sites use ML to analyze your buying and search history—and make recommendations on other items to purchase, based on your past habits.
-Many experts theorize that the future of retail will be driven by AI and ML as systems become even more adept at capturing, analyzing, and using data to personalize individuals’ shopping experiences and develop customized targeted marketing campaigns.
+Many experts theorize that the future of retail will be driven by AI and ML as deep learning business applications become even more adept at capturing, analyzing, and using data to personalize individuals’ shopping experiences and develop customized targeted marketing campaigns.

 Financial services.
 The insights provided by ML in this industry allow investors to identify new opportunities or know when to trade.
 Data mining pinpoints high-risk clients and informs cyber surveillance to find and mitigate signs of fraud.
 Machine learning can help calibrate financial portfolios or assess risk for loans and insurance underwriting.

 Manufacturing.
 Machine learning is no stranger to the vast manufacturing industry, either.
 Machine learning applications in manufacturing are about accomplishing the goal of improving operations from conceptualization to final delivery, significantly reducing error rates, improving predictive maintenance, and increasing inventory turn.